Creating a VM from disks

 You can create a VM from existing disks.
 Make sure the disks reside in one of the availability zones and are not added to other VMs.

-When you select a disk to attach to a VM, you can specify whether that disk should be deleted when deleting the VM.
-You can choose this option when creating a VM, updating it, or attaching a new disk to it.
+When selecting a disk to attach to your VM, you can specify whether to delete that disk when deleting the VM.
+You can enable this option when creating or updating a VM, or when attaching a new disk to it.

 -